Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Comparison with high-redshift LRDs

 \subsection{Spectroscopic characteristics}

 One of the key characteristics of LRDs is the V-shaped spectral turnover.
-As shown by \citet{setton_lrd_2024}, the V-shaped turnovers in low-resolution NIRSpec PRISM spectra of high-$z$ LRDs appear ubiquitously close to the Balmer limit of 3645.1 \AA in the rest frame, implying physical processes associated with atomic hydrogen.
+As shown by \citet{setton_lrd_2024} \redtxt{and recently updated by \citealp{degraaff_2025}}, the V-shaped turnovers in low-resolution NIRSpec PRISM spectra of high-$z$ LRDs appear ubiquitously close to the Balmer limit of 3645.1 \AA in the rest frame \redtxt{(with $\sim 50\%$ of the LRDs showing the turnovers at the Balmer limit)}, implying physical processes associated with atomic hydrogen.
 Whether this conclusion holds for all photometrically selected LRDs, which is a much larger sample, remains unclear\footnote{Such a question seems to be a Hempel's Ravens problem \citep{hempel_ravens}.}, but the general sample of high-$z$ LRDs hinted a turnover point at 3000\,-\,4000 \AA (see e.g., Figure~\ref{fig:full_sed}).